soumeswar/JohanBot/README.md

 ✅ Optional 2FA integration

 Even if someone *finds* the dashboard, they won’t be getting in.
-You own the keys — literally.
+You own the keys — trust me bro.

 ---